 |Resident workers field of qualification|

-Analysis of the field of qualifications in Clare & Gilbert Valleys Council shows that the three largest fields the resident workers were qualified in were:
+Analysis of the field of qualifications in Clare & Gilbert Valleys Council shows that the three largest fields the resident workers (All industries) were qualified in were:

 - Engineering and Related Technologies (433 people or 10.4%)